 Augustine compares silence to sound as the darkness was to light when God created the world.
 He believes that the silences in biblical texts kindle our interest in topics on which they do not explicitly speak, such as the nature of the soul.
 He contrasts the sensory appeal of music with the silence of truth, which steals into our hearts and invites us to seek the blessed life.
-(Stock 1996, 7)
+(Stock, 1996, p.
+7)

-Silence is the way to what we call today meditation and from Augustine's and his contemporaries' perspective - a link to God and Truth.
-Indeed, silence has been a major virtue in Christianity from its beginning.
-It has maintained its centrality in the middle ages, as monasteries carried out meditative reading comprised of silence, solitude, and a focus on the interiority (See (Stock, 2008, p.
-390)).
+Silence paves the way for what we call today meditation and from Augustine's and his contemporaries' perspective it formed a link to God and Truth.
+Indeed, silence has been a major virtue in Christianity from its beginnings.
+It maintained its centrality in the Middle Ages, as monasteries carried out meditative reading centered around silence, solitude, and a focus on interiority (Stock, 2008, p.
+390).
 Some of these communities still exist.

-From a broader perspective, the religious practice of silence, including silent reading, was a form of subjectivation.
-This, in a nutshell, is the argument of Michel Foucault in The Hermeneutics of the Subject (2001) where he studied the early Christian monks.
-He connected three elements in the life of monks in late antiquity: listening, reading (and writing), and speech (i.e. confession).
-As part of his investigation of early Christianity's acsesis, he showed how all three elements were related to meditation, truth and a specific mode of subjectivation.
-This work is part of a larger project of Foucault in which he examined what he called “technologies of the self.”
-In this project, he explored
+From a broader perspective, the religious practice of silence, including silent reading, was seen as a form of subjectivation.
+This, in a nutshell, is one of Michel Foucault’s arguments in The Hermeneutics of the Subject (2001), a series of lectures given in 1981 and 1982.
+He connected three elements in the daily life of monks in late antiquity: listening, reading (and writing), and speech (i.e. confession).
+As part of his investigation of the practice of acsesis in early Christianity, he showed how all three elements were related to meditation, truth, and a specific mode of subjectivation.
+This work is part of a larger project in which Foucault examined what he called “technologies of the self.”
+In this project, he explored:

 techniques which permit individuals to perform, by their own means, a certain number of operations on their own bodies, on their own souls, on their own thoughts, on their own conduct, and this in such a way that they transform themselves, modify themselves, and reach a certain state of perfection, of happiness, of purity, of super natural power, and so on.
-(Foucault 1997, p.
+(Foucault, 1997, p.
 181)

-Reading and silence are thus bodily techniques, which are designed to lead the practitioners to a certain belief, a way of thinking and even a mood.
+Reading and silence are thus bodily techniques, which are designed to lead practitioners to a certain belief, a way of thinking, and even a mood.
 It is a way of becoming a subject, of subjectification.

-Foucault was interested in analyzing how these habits operated with “techniques of domination,” namely "the techniques which allow one to determine the behavior of individuals, to impose certain wills on them, and to submit them to certain ends or objectives" (1979, p.
+Foucault was interested in analyzing how these habits operated with “techniques of domination,” namely “the techniques which allow one to determine the behavior of individuals, to impose certain wills on them, and to submit them to certain ends or objectives” (1979, p.
 180).
-Foucault noted that governing people was not simply equal to power and force but rather “a versatile equilibrium” (1979, pp. 181) between imposition and coercion on one hand and technologies of the self on the other.
+He argued that governing people was not simply about using power and force but rather “a versatile equilibrium” (1979, p.
+181) between imposition and coercion on one hand and technologies of the self on the other.
 Foucault showed how our current subjectivity is rooted in practices developed in late antiquity and that the ways in which we “manage” ourselves are not a modern invention.

-The reading habits of early Christianity can be analyzed through the lens of self-management, intended to ensure that the reader is absorbed in reading, and through the reading – in thinking of God.
-From this historical perspective, reading and silence are technologies of the self that were developed in late antiquity and have remained to this day as a mark of concentration.
-As a technique of domination, it is a mechanism that dictates a proper behavior to those who are subordinated to the power.
+The reading habits of early Christianity can be analyzed through the lens of self-management, intended to ensure that the reader is absorbed in reading, and – through the reading – in contemplating God.
+From this historical perspective, reading and silence are technologies of the self that were developed in late antiquity and have remained to this day a mark of concentration.
+As a technique of domination, it is a mechanism that dictates proper behavior to those who are subordinated to power.
 That is why pupils are expected to sit quietly in a classroom.